openmrs/openmrs-contrib-rest-api-docs/source/includes/Provider/provider_attribute_type.md

 ## Provider Attribute Overview

-* If you wish to record extra information about providers, you can create Provider Attributes and assign them to Provider Types.
+* If you wish to record extra information about providers, you can create Provider Attributes and assign them to Provider Types as a subresource.

 ## Available operations for Provider Attribute type.